Information about NISS hosted or sponsored events that are set up in a series that support a common purpose or topic.

 To review the recordings of all previous events, click on the links below or visit the Meet-Up Recordings page.

 Forums honoring the memory of Professor Ingram Olkin focus on a current societal issue that could benefit from attention from the statistical community.

-Ingram Olkin Forum: The Opioid Crisis (May 4, 2021)
+Ingram Olkin Forum: The Opioid Crisis (in planning stages)

 Ingram Olkin Forum: Algorithmic Fairness and Social Justice (September, 2020)